microsoft/BotBuilder-Samples/samples/javascript_nodejs/16.proactive-messages/README.md

-# proactive messages sample
+# proactive messages

 Bot Framework v4 proactive messages bot sample

-This sample demonstrates how to send proactive messages to users by capturing a conversation reference, then using it later to initialize outbound messages.
+This bot has been created using [Microsoft Bot Framework][1], it shows how to send proactive messages to users by capturing a conversation reference, then using it later to initialize outbound messages.